 You are here

 Questions pertaining to the Rules should be addressed to email@example.com.
-The NELMCC board will respond with answers to all teams on a weekly basis via the 2013 NELMCC ListServ email.
-Rules Q&As will also be posted weekly on the NELMCC website.
+The NELMCC Board will provide Rules Q&As once a week to all team contacts via the NELMCC ListServ email.
+Rules Q&As will also be posted on the NELMCC website weekly.
 There is no deadline for Rules questions.

 Q1: I'm coaching a team for the NELMCC.
 What are the limitations on my ability to assist my team?
 Am I allowed to edit the brief, etc.?

 A1: Please refer to Rule IV(A) and Rule VI below.
 I hope that they clarify and specify the limitations on the coach to provide assistance.

 Rule IV(A) states in relevant part, "Only the team members of the Team who will actually be arguing may participate in writing the brief.
 The use of the work product of any person other than a Team member to prepare the brief is strictly prohibited."

 Rule VI states, "No Team shall receive assistance prior to filing its brief, including research, writing or any aspect of preparing the brief.
 No Team shall receive assistance of any kind during an oral argument at the Competition or during any recess thereof.
 To maintain team anonymity, coaches may not communicate with their team during the oral arguments."
 Coaches are allowed to coach the oral arguments, of course, before the Competition.

 Q2: Please advise on what color covers should be used for each party to the suit.

 A2: You should refer to the 2014 Official Rules, which were revised as of October 7, 2013.